crdschurch/crds-net/README.md

 ## Quick Start
 1. Clone the repo: `git clone https://github.com/crdschurch/crds-net.git` then `cd ./crds-net`
+2. Make sure you have Ruby installed - check the [OS specific install instructions](#os-specific-instructions)
-2. If you don't have Bundler/Jekyll, install it: `gem install bundler jekyll`
+3. If you don't have Bundler/Jekyll, install it: `gem install bundler jekyll`
-3. Run `bundle install && npm i` to add dependencies
+4. Run `bundle install && npm i` to add dependencies
+5. Make sure submodules are initialized and updated: `git submodule init && git submodule update`
-4. Make sure you have [Contentful environment variables set](#working-with-content) and then run `bundle exec jekyll contentful` to get the site's content
+6. Make sure you have [Contentful environment variables set](#working-with-content) and then run `bundle exec jekyll contentful` to get the site's content
-5. Now you are ready to start a local dev server: `bundle exec jekyll serve`

-<strong>Protip:</strong> If you are Windows user, jump down to the [OS specific install instructions](#windows).
+7. Now you are ready to start a local dev server: `bundle exec jekyll serve`.
+If you are using Windows, you may need to refer to the [advanced instructions](#windows)

 ## Working With Content
 First, you need to export the following environment variables (you can get these values directly from Contentful or from Netlify)...